21st Regiment of (Light) Dragoons

 The 21st Light Dragoons was a cavalry regiment of the British Army.

-It was raised on 5 April 1760, as the 21st Light Dragoons (Royal Foresters) by John, Marquis of Granby, and Lord Robert Manners-Sutton.
+It was raised on 5 April 1760, as the 21st Light Dragoons (Royal Foresters) by John Manners, Marquess of Granby, and Lord Robert Manners-Sutton.
 This first regiment was however disbanded at Nottingham on 3 March 1763.
 It was raised again in 1779 by Major-General John Douglas and disbanded in Canterbury in 1783.